californiapolicylab/hashed-linkage/README.md

 	`_left` and `_right`.

-As illustrative examples, we include here the definitions of the default `MergeField`s included for first name, last name, SSN, and DOB.
+As illustrative examples, we include here the definitions of the default `MergeField`s included for first name, last name, SSN, and DOB. **If you are using these defaults, the column names in both datasets must match those in the
+ `name` and `partial_fields` fields in the source code below.**

 #### First name
 ```